 CPS 70 - 100: The providers whose score lie in this range, will earn an additional exceptional performance positive payment adjustment.
 This bonus will be given out from $500 million annual budget up to a max of +10% even if there is money left over.
 Another scaling factor will be utilized to ensure a fair distribution of the monies, i.e. more money for a higher score and stay within the annual budget of $500 million.

-Realistically speaking, as per CMS estimates, the performance bonus of up to 4% could be around 1% for 2017.
+Realistically speaking, as per CMS estimates, the budget-neutral part of payment adjustment of up to 4% could be around 1% for 2017.

 Rationale - Not only is the bar low with performance threshold of 3, but achieving it been made so easy that most of the participants would easily score more than 3.
 This means, that very little money will be collected as penalties and CMS will need to slice the pie thinner to ensure every deserving provider gets a fair share of the pie.
 Thus, CMS anticipates that the payment adjustment for MIPS eligible clinicians with a final score of 100 points would most likely be less than 4 %.